 - Jail, yard and pod layout and facility

 - The other inmates – what are they like?

 To get driving histories, you must do a search for their driving record.

 Have you ever had to look for criminal records online?
 Was it easy?
-Was your search online or did you have to call the courthouse? was the information you recieved correct?
+Was your search online or did you have to call the courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks search for criminal records and backgrounds, and your feedback could make it easier for others.

 Click here to tell about all about it

 Everyone knows that the FBI has a listing of the Ten Most Wanted Criminals.
 In Harrison County, the Harrison County Sheriff’s Department has their own list of the most wanted criminals, that you can access online.

 Harrison County Sheriff’s Department Ten Most Wanted List: External Link

 While the prospect of serving a jail sentence in Harrison County Jail is something you wish you could avoid, in time you will become accustomed to the daily routine.
 All inmates get a wake-up alarm each morning at 6am, and then roll call.
 You will then eat breakfast.
 When you finish breakfast participate in the work program that you’ve been assigned to.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.